Armstrong ban hits sport hard after signs of progress

 "It justifies their own bone idleness because they can't ever imagine applying themselves to anything in their lives."

-Cycling has begun to change, riders want to be recognised for their veritable endeavour and doping could soon be confined to only the desperate.
+Cycling has begun to change, riders want to be recognized for their veritable endeavor and doping could soon be confined to only the desperate.

 The sport has survived decades of previous bad press but as long as the sport's greatest hero is officially branded a cheat, cyclists will always risk being tarred with the same brush.